Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Federated Early Exit Networks for CISs

-In the following, we provide an upper bound on the true error for our algorithm under the above assumptions with proof sketch.
-A detailed proof is available in the supplementary material. \begin{theorem} Under Assumptions~\ref{asm:bounded_loss}--\ref{asm:sgd_var}, the true error of the output $\ww_T$ of Algorithm~\ref{alg:fed-cis} with learning rate $\eta_{t,j}= \frac{2}{\mu (\gamma + (t-1)J+j+1)}$ and $\gamma\triangleq\max\{8 \kappa, J\}-1$ can be bounded as follows:
+Theorem~\ref{thm:convergence} provides an upper bound on the true error of our algorithm in terms of the sum of three components: a generalization error, a bias error (due to the mismatch between $\Fb$ and $\Fu$), and an optimization error.
+The proof is provided in the Technical Appendix. \begin{theorem} Under Assumptions~\ref{asm:bounded_loss}--\ref{asm:sgd_var}, the true error of the output $\ww^{(T)}$ of Alg.~\ref{alg:fed-cis} with learning rate $\eta^{(t,j)}= \frac{2}{\mu (\gamma + (t-1)J+j+1)}$ and $\gamma\triangleq\max\{8 \kappa, J\}-1$ can be bounded as follows: